Inari Ōkami

-Depiction
+Description

 Inari appears to a warrior.
 This portrayal of Inari shows the influence of Dakiniten concepts from Buddhism.

 Inari has been depicted both as female and as male.
 The most popular representations of Inari, according to scholar Karen Ann Smyers, are a young female food megami and an old man carrying grains of rice.
 Historically, Inari started off as female until the rise of the Buddhist controlled government in Japan.
 At the time, many female high-power deities were changed to male, Inari included.
 The separation of Buddhism and Shinto began in the late 19th century under the Meiji regime as one of the early reforms.

 Some did not know whether to refer to Inari as male or female, so they left it up to each person.
 Because of her close association with kitsune, Inari is often believed to be a fox; though this belief is widespread, both Shinto and Buddhist priests discourage it.
 Inari also appears in the form of a snake or dragon, and one folktale has Inari appear to a wicked man in the shape of a monstrous spider as a way of teaching him a lesson.

 Inari is sometimes identified with other mythological figures.
 Some scholars suggest that Inari is the figure known in classical Japanese mythology as the Shinto female deity Uka-no-Mitama (or possibly Uke Mochi); others suggest Inari is the same figure as the Shinto female deity, Toyouke.
 Some take Inari to be identical to any grain kami.

 Inari's female aspect is often identified or conflated with Dakiniten, a Buddhist deity who is a Japanese transformation of the Indian dakini, or with Benzaiten of the Seven Lucky Gods.
 Dakiniten is portrayed as a female or androgynous bodhisattva riding a flying white fox.
 Inari's association with Buddhism may have begun in the 8th century, when Shingon Buddhist monk and founder, Kūkai, took over administration of the temple of Tōji, and chose Inari as a protector of the temple.
 Thus, Inari is still closely associated with Shingon Buddhism to this day.